Top Banks in Zimbabwe

 Total assets: USD 226.06 million (2017)

 Incorporated in 1983, Standard Chartered Bank Zimbabwe offers a comprehensive range of personal and business banking products and services.
-The bank is a recipient of several prestigious awards, including Best Bank in Zimbabwe 2017 from Euromoney, Best Digital Bank in Zimbabwe 2017 from Global Finance, and Bank of the Year 2017 from The Banker Magazine.
+It ranks highest among banks in Zimbabwe as the recipient of several prestigious awards, including Best Bank in Zimbabwe 2017 from Euromoney, Best Digital Bank in Zimbabwe 2017 from Global Finance, and Zimbabwe Bank of the Year 2017 from The Banker Magazine.

 Based in Harare, the bank currently employs 582 staff and oversees 20 branches.

 Agribank is a mid-tier financial services provider in Zimbabwe, offering retail, corporate, commercial, and international banking services in the country.
 The bank, formerly known as Agricultural Finance Corporation, was founded in 1999.
 In 2002, it became an agriculture development bank as part of the government’s land organization strategy to provide farmers with financing.

 The bank currently employs 462 employees and manages 45 branches.